Sat, Sep 27 Wed, Dec 31, 2025

 Nowicki was awarded and began her role as a full-time Artist-in-Residence at Harbourfront Centre on September 1, 2025.

-Learn about the ArtistKeenan O’Toole is a Toronto-based artist working primarily in ceramics and sculpture.
-She earned her MFA from Kent State University in 2025, following a Bachelor in Craft and Design from Sheridan College (2019) and further studies at Alberta University of the Arts (2020).
-Her work has been exhibited in cities including Toronto, Cincinnati, New York, and Cleveland.
+Keenan O’Toole is a Toronto-based artist working primarily in ceramics and sculpture.
+She earned her MFA from Kent State University in 2025, following a Bachelor of Craft and Design from Sheridan College (2019) and further studies at the Alberta University of the Arts (2020).
+O’Toole is currently a second-year Artist-in-Residence in Ceramics at Harbourfront Centre.
+Her work has been exhibited in Toronto, New York, Cincinnati and Cleveland.

-Learn about the ArtistLaura Papworth is a Canadian metalsmith and artist based in Toronto, Ontario.
-She was raised in Calgary, Alberta and moved to Toronto in 2015 to obtain her BFA in Design from Toronto Metropolitan University.
+Papworth was raised in Calgary, Alberta and moved to Toronto in 2015 to obtain her BFA in Design from Toronto Metropolitan University.
 After working primarily in digital pursuits, she sought to experiment with different mediums of creative art.
 This led her to begin studying Jewellery Arts at George Brown College in 2022.
-Papworth’s dedication to her studies has led to her winning an award sponsored by the Canadian Jewellers’ Association for the highest GPA in 2024 and being granted a summer residency at Harbourfront Centre in the same year.
+Papworth’s dedication to her studies led her to winning an award sponsored by the Canadian Jewellers’ Association for the highest GPA in 2024, and further awards sponsored by Mejuri and Craft Ontario.
+She has taken part in Toronto’s 65th annual Outdoor Art Fair and her work is on display at LA Pai gallery in Ottawa.
+Papworth was awarded, and began her role, as a full-time Artist-in-Residence at Harbourfront Centre in 2025.

-Learn about the ArtistEleni Papkov is a sculptor and experimental glassblower based in Toronto.
+Eleni Papkov is a sculptor and experimental glassblower based in Toronto.
 Her work centres around forming visual experience into a moment of discovery, approaching sculpture as a vessel for reflection.
 With a foundation in traditional glassblowing techniques, her work challenges the boundaries of the medium, incorporating mixed media and shortening the gap between glass and its relationship with disparate materials.

 Papkov’s work explores concepts of self through rhythm, gesture, tension and space – elements that shape her process and influence how her work interacts with the environment it inhabits.
 She is driven by creating technically precise, emotionally resonant and spatially aware work to provide an uninterrupted experience.
 Whether through standalone pieces or integrated installations, her practice invites deeper engagement with material, form and space.